rockthejvm/rockthejvm.github.io/_drafts/2024-10-10-structured-concurrency-in-java.md

 }
 ```

 The implementations of these interfaces are straightforward.
-They simply return fixed information and simulate a delay in the response.
+They return fixed information and simulate a delay in the response.
 Here is the implementation of both the interfaces:

 ```java
 class GitHubRepository implements FindUserByIdPort, FindRepositoriesByUserIdPort {